Patron reports being ‘roofied’ at Nevada City bar

 On Monday, Giardina was still poring through all of the security footage.
 She noted that A.Y, and her husband had stepped out of Golden Era at least once that night, for a period of about eight minutes, making it difficult to pin down what might have happened.

-"It's heartbreaking," she said, "I don't want anyone to get hurt."
+"It's heartbreaking," she said.
+"I don't want anyone to get hurt."

 A.Y. said she spoke out because she wants others to realize how easily this can happen, even to victims who don't fit the "typical" profile.